 - your claim is to make good any faulty design of your home.
 That’s not really the realm of insurance as there has been no sudden or accidental loss.

 - your loss/damage was caused by birds, bats, vermin, racoons, skunks, rodents or insects.

 Water exclusions (unsurprisingly) relate specifically to water losses.
 You’re not insured if:

-- your loss/damage was caused by flooding.
+- your loss/damage was caused by flood.

-- your loss/damage was caused by ground water rising or the water table.
+- your loss/damage was caused by groundwater rising or the water table.

 - your loss/damage was caused by seepage or leakage over time.
 For instance, if a pipe in your home is leaking and your drywall gets mouldy as a result, that’s not something you can claim on your insurance.